ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATOGENESIS

 Monitoring of immunosupressive therapy

-- monitoring, prevention, and treatment of side effects of medication
+- monitoring, prevention, and treatment of drug side effects

 - CYC – frequent CBC monitoring